dvirgiln/dvirgiln.github.io/_posts/2019-02-08-gatling-custom-kafka-performance-tests.md

  * *Protocol*
      * The protocol is injected into the test scenario.
      * It contains global instances that can be used from the Gatling action.
-     * Here is where we will instantiate our Avro Kafka client.\
+     * Here is where we will instantiate our Avro Kafka client.
  * *ScenarioBuilder*
      * Usage of an Scenario builder to build a new scenario.
-     * Inject the Action Builder into the scenario builder.
+     * Injects the Action Builder into the scenario builder.
  * *Simulation*
-     * Inject a Scenario Builder into the simulation.
+     * Injects a Scenario Builder into the simulation.
-     * Define the rate of users per second to the Scenario Builder.
+     * Defines the rate of users per second to the Scenario Builder.
      * Inject a protocol/s.
-     * Define the duration of the tests and the maximum duration.
+     * Defines the duration of the tests and the maximum duration.

 So, it is a bit of work to be done.
 Lets start from the Simulation to the Action.